-Beyonce’s Interview: Star Opems Up About Her Mom In Rare Chat With New York Times
+Beyonce’s Interview: Star Opens Up About Her Mom In Rare Chat With New York Times

 Beyonce’s interview days are basically a thing of the past.
 Since Beyonce’s star power has risen to levels that have allowed her to bypass the press for promotion, she’s basically done just that.
 It’s a win/win situation for her, really.
-Even if Beyonce never speaks to the press directly, they’re still going to report on her every move, which will in turn extend her reach.
+Even if Beyonce never speaks to the press directly, they’re still going to report on her every move, which will, in turn, extend her reach.

 These days, it’s not often that Beyonce graces the media with her presence.
 Rather, she opts to drop albums out of thin air, and communicate with her fans through her various social media channels, with her obvious preference being Instagram.